dannycastonguay/blog/_posts/2025-04-26-on-working-hard.md

 ## 8. Working Hard Across Life

-Working hard applies broadly—to training for a marathon, recovering from an injury, or building a startup when everyone else gives up.
+Working hard applies broadly: training for a marathon, recovering from an injury, or building a startup when everyone else gives up.

 If you keep going because of grit, it’s fundamentally the same thing: working hard.

-Success in life revolves around working hard—whether to build meaningful relationships or professional success.
+Success in life revolves around working hard, whether to build meaningful relationships or professional success.

 ## 9. No Perfect Fairness, but a Universal Truth